RadW2020/Huawei-HCNA-Cloud-Repo/Readme.md

 ##### Improving Resource utilization
 Integration ratio: for example, 70 VMs are created on six blade servers, the integration ratio is 11:1 (round up 70/6).
 ##### Improving the availability
-High availability (HA).
+High Availability (HA).
 This feature minimizes the downtime caused byt routine maintenance.
 Fault Tolerance (FT) ensures an expected performance in the case of one or more failed components
 #### FusionCompute System Architecture
 * Virtual Resource Management (VRM)